 INGREDIENTS / SERVES 4

 3 teaspoons baking soda

-1/3 cup lemon juice (juice of 2 medium lemons)
+1/2 cup fresh lemon juice (juice of 2 large lemons)

 4 cloves garlic, to your taste, finely crushed